 We had never used thinset before, so it was going to be a bit of an adventure!
 The actual product we used is a polymer fortified adhesive that claims to provide superior vertical non-slag performance.
 The last thing you want is tiles sliding down the wall after you’ve spent so much time carefully placing them!

 When working with a patterned tile it’s easier to have a diagram to follow.
-Just like my previous post, where I used photoshop to visualize how the tile would look before we even attempted to lay the real thing, I used a graphic program to map out the tile placement.
-This time I used illustrator instead of photoshop.
-I had the brilliant idea of drawing an artboard to the size of the wall space and then ‘laying’ in each tile to see how the layout would look.
-I could determine how many actual tiles we would need (our tile shop sells partial boxes so we were able to order exactly the number we needed without having dozens left over).
-Keep in mind when ordering your tile that the rule of thumb is to order 5 – 10% more than you need.
+You can skip this step, but we wanted to visualize how the tile would look before we even attempted to lay the real thing, so we used a graphic program (illustrator) to map out the tile placement.
+I drew an artboard to the size of the wall space and then placed each tile to see how the layout would look.
+We could determine how many actual tiles we would need (our tile shop sells partial boxes so we were able to order exactly the number we needed without having dozens left over).
+Keep in mind though when ordering your tile that the rule of thumb is to order 5 – 10% more than you need in case of breakage etc..
 Your tile store can advise you on this, depending on the tile you choose.

 To keep things manageable in illustrator, I sized the artboard and all the tiles to quarter scale (just divide all your measurements by 4).
 Specifically, the length and width of our wall was 101” x 23” so I divided that by 4 for the artboard (background) to get 25.25″ x 5.75″ and our ‘tile’ squares ended up being 1.5” x 1.5” instead of the actual 6” x 6” at full size.